christianengineer/christianengineer.github.io/_posts/2023-11-18-ai-driven-retail-customer-experience-enhancer.md

       return recommendations;
     } else {
-      // Retrieve recommendations from the database if not stored in cache const recommendations = await recommendationService.updateRecommendationsForUser(userId);
+      // Retrieve recommendations from the database if not stored in cache const recommendations =
+        await recommendationService.updateRecommendationsForUser(userId);
       return recommendations;
     }
   } catch (error) {
     // Handle errors
-    throw new Error('Failed to get recommendations for the user');
+    throw new Error("Failed to get recommendations for the user");
   }
 };